Inspiration Matters

 To send a person somewhere where they are treated like a widget, no different from the other widgets, how does that make sense in today's world?
 At the time the Industrial Model, while not the most exciting education model for anyone who loves learning, did fill a need in society.
 However, our world has changed.
 Fewer and fewer jobs are in factories or operate in a factory-style fashion.

 Today, schools are changing to move away from a factory model.
 They must do so to be relevant in a post-industrial economy.
 Think about that: we are living in a post-industrial economy.
-So then why continue an industrial education model?
+So then, why continue an industrial education model?
 Most schools don't want to retain a factory model.
 But it's difficult to significantly shift from the model after being entrenched in the large bureaucracy and hierarchical structure that has existed and defined the Industrial Model for over 200 years.

 While we often call the factory model "traditional education," remember it has never been used exclusively worldwide.
 Nor was it the original model for education.